Proglang-Uni-Freiburg/minirust/README.md

 ```

 ##### Sequencing
-A sequence _ignores_ the type of the left term and continues with the right term.
+A sequence _ignores_ the result of the left term and continues with the right term.
 In this example the `Int` value produced by the match term is ignored and the sequence has type `Str`.

 ```rust
 match 42 {